Posts

 Image

-Last night I was camping out with my wife in the forests in Sweden and slept under the stars and this very wonderful scotch pine above.
-Apart from the romance of the setting, I went to sleep thinking over fractal explanations of (mostly) inflation of money, and it's connection to economic growth, development, and sustainability.
-They are really on my mind at the moment and I will write on my findings in the future in the near future.
-I heard this morning that Benoit Mandelbrot - the father of Fractals has died.
-I don't know what to think: I thought I might get to meet him someday.
-He curtainly hadn't made it into the mainstream: when I ask, hardly anyone knew of him or his fractals - outside maths of course.
-Yet he to me made what I believe the greatest discovery in human history (and I mean it) cause I am sure everything is fractral - evolution and all.
-We just don't really know it yet how to use it.
-His name and input will only grow now - in the very same w
+Last night, I was camping out with my wife in the forests in Sweden.
+We slept under the stars and this wonderful scotch pine above.
+Apart from the romance of the setting, I went to sleep thinking about fractal explanations of (mostly) money inflation and its connection to economic growth, development, and sustainability.
+They are really on my mind at the moment, and I will write about my findings soon.
+I heard this morning that Benoit Mandelbrot - the father of Fractals, has died.
+I don't know what to think: I thought I might meet him someday.
+He certainly hadn't made it into the mainstream: When I asked, hardly anyone knew of him or his fractals—outside maths, of course.
+Yet he made what I believe to be the greatest discovery in human history (and I mean it) because I am sure everything is fractal—evolution and all.
+We just don't really know how to use it yet.
+His name and input will only grow in the same way (funny enough) as the fractals he founded.
+If I (and I...

 Fractals - Marginal Analysis of the Koch Snowflake